-- Developed and maintained the FY 2013-2016 TIP by including amendments. - Worked to improve the programming process to directly reflect the LRTP. - Coordinated the development of the FY 2014-2017 TIP and ensured projects are reviewed and evaluated in relation to the MPO Transportation Plan. - The coordinated project prioritization process to select projects for implementation and funding.
+- Developed and maintained the FY 2014-2017 TIP by including amendments. - Worked to improve the programming process to directly reflect the LRTP. - Coordinated the development of the FY 2015-2018 TIP based upon the project prioritization process to ensured projects are coordinated and evaluated with the MPO Transportation Plan. - The Transportation Alternative Program (TAP) and project selection process was developed.

-- Draw on priorities in the 2040 Long Range Transportation Plan to select projects for funding. - Coordinate capital improvements to ensure consistency between the MPO's TIP and the City of Lincoln, Lancaster County and State Transportation Improvement Programs. - Coordinate the TIP with the State (STIP) program. - Review annual TIP for consistency and coordination with the MPO Transportation Plan. - Develop an annual listing of obligated projects for which federal funds have been programmed.
+- Draw on priorities in the 2040 Long Range Transportation Plan to select projects for funding. - Coordinate capital improvements to ensure consistency between the MPO's TIP and the City of Lincoln, Lancaster County and State Transportation Improvement Programs. - Coordinate the TIP with the State (STIP) program. - Review annual TIP for consistency and coordination with the MPO Transportation Plan. - Develop an annual listing of obligated projects for which federal funds have been programmed. - Annual review and selection of the TAP projects to be programed as funds become available.

-- A. Coordinated the development of the FY 2014-2017 TIP. - B. The TIP will be maintained wit amendments as needed. - C. The draft FY 2015-2018 TIP will be coordinated with the self-certification as required. - D. Listing of projects obligated with federal funds. - E. Continue the developing and documenting the prioritization and programming of transportation projects and coordinate this with the Annual Review of the LRTP.
+- A. Coordinated the development of the FY 2015-2018 TIP. - B. The TIP will be maintained wit amendments as needed. - C. The draft FY 2016-2019 TIP will be coordinated with the self-certification as required. - D. Listing of projects obligated with federal funds. - E. Continue the developing and documenting the prioritization and programming of transportation projects and coordinate with the Annual Review of the MPO Transportation Plan.